SofieBiosciences/SoftwareStandards/README.md

 ### Retrieving Deployed Software Revision Changes/History

+All tickets created for Elixys are accessable via the URL www.sofienetwork/github/issue_history/.
+This will export the a CSV containing when/if the issue was closed and what milestone/release the issue was fixed in.

 **To Be Developed**
 Users shall be able to select on the downloadable options and see the release notes after selecting a specified version of Elixys.

+A database (e.g. – spreadsheet) will be maintained which documents each issue’s history, from request to rectification.
+Case numbers should be line items in the database
+This document should track things like:
+1. Case #
+    1. Teamworks case number
+    2. Github number
+2. Date issue discovered/reported
+3. Date issue resolved
+4. Description of issue
+5. How issue was fixed
+    1. Validation method and result
+6. What revision this was fixed in
+7. Once we decide that it’s time to release a new version of the software, these issues get frozen and we generate a document showing all changes that were implemented in version X to version Y.